Simon Regan

-Family and early life
+Early life

 Regan was born in Trowbridge, Wiltshire, in a home for single mothers.
-He was brought up in Hampstead in a mansion owned by his grandmother where many of the rooms were rented out.
+He was brought up in Hampstead in a mansion owned by his grandmother, where many of the rooms were rented out.
 His parents were supporters of the Communist Party of Great Britain and were visited by many East European intellectuals.
 Regan attended Haverstock Comprehensive School, and wrote poetry for John O'London's Magazine while in his teens.

 Journalistic career

-Having moved to Winchester, Hampshire, Regan became a journalist on a local paper before moving to London as a freelance.
-In March 1967 the Press Council criticised him for a piece he contributed to The Sun about a woman who had become pregnant after a sterilization operation.
+Having moved to Winchester, Hampshire, Regan became a journalist for a local paper before moving to London as a freelance.
+In March 1967, the Press Council criticised him for a piece he contributed to The Sun about a woman who had become pregnant after a sterilization operation.

 He landed a staff job on the News of the World in 1967 where he specialised in writing stories exposing cannabis-taking, Trotskyite student conspiracies, a world he was close to as a user of cannabis himself.
 Despite often attacking senior staff at the News of the World, Regan was popular with readers and wrote his pieces in line with the newspaper's view.
 He also worked on police corruption stories.